jlvandenhout/docusaurus-plugin-docs-editor/README.md

 ```

 ## Example
-To run the example webpage, you will need to set up a [GitHub OAuth App](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app) to let users authorize your app and a server that manages your Client Secret and allows users to swap their authorization code for an access token (have a look at [Gatekeeper](https://github.com/prose/gatekeeper) how to do that).
+To run the example webpage locally, you will need to set up a [GitHub OAuth App](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app) to let users authorize your app from `localhost` and a server that manages your Client Secret and allows users to swap their authorization code for an access token (have a look at [Gatekeeper](https://github.com/prose/gatekeeper) how to do that).

 Then navigate to the example directory and start the development server with the `CLIENT_ID` and `TOKEN_URL` environment variables set to the Client ID you received from GitHub and the URL to your authorization server: